 Morellet and his fellow free-traders’ campaign against the French East India Company, based on the example of the successfully deregulated Atlantic slave trade, was a triumph.
 They celebrated the deregulation of France’s trade with Asia in 1769.
 This victory, in turn, inspired economic thinkers across Europe to consider how laissez-faire principles could be applied to other markets.
 Morellet’s call for freedom of trade particularly struck Adam Smith, who referred to Morellet extensively in The Wealth of Nations (1776), a landmark text that still informs many people’s belief in the ‘free market’.

 Indeed, Smith became far more influential than his teacher.
 As his own version of laissez-faire ideas came to seem like common sense in the following century, the pioneering Gournay Circle was largely forgotten.
 Their sense that the slave trade was a prime example of free trade in action disappeared.
 Yet the writings of Gournay and Morellet reveal that modern capitalism is entangled with slavery in multiple, profound ways.
 Slave labour supplied the cotton, sugar and other vital commodities.
 The profits from the sale of slaves created fortunes on both sides of the Atlantic.
-And, in a disturbing paradox, the founding fathers of laissez-faire saw the slave trade as a showcase of liberty.Make a donation
+And, in a disturbing paradox, the founding fathers of laissez-faire saw the slave trade as a showcase of liberty.Support Aeon: make a one-off donation